 Welcome to our classroom workshops.

-Here you will find a list of our next workshops, all of them start at 09:00 with coffee available from 08:30, if fact if you arrive early, you can grab some breakfast, at an extra charge, booked and paid for via the hotel.
+Here you will find a list of our next workshops, all of them start at 09:00 with coffee available from 08:30.
+In fact, if you arrive early, you can grab some breakfast, at an extra charge, booked and paid for via the hotel.
 The is plenty of free parking, with the venue just off J4 of the M57.

 The charges for our workshops are just £40 each, but to make sure you do enjoy what we do and that they fit your learning style we offer your first 2 free of charge, just use the following codes when booking.